 Update Your Project Charter

-Once the team has conducted their initial data collection they will have more details around process performance and potential goals.
-The team updates their Project Charter as collected data more accurately describes the problem and the goal.
+Initial data collection efforts provide the team with helpful details around process performance and potential targets.
+The team refines their Project Charter with new data that more accurately reflects the problem and the goal.
+This process of refinement continues into the Analyze Phase.

 Tools: Project Charter